• Skip to primary navigation

 Disclaimer: This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Overhead view of a grapefruit martini garnished with a half slice of grapefruit.
+A basil grapefruit martini garnished with a slice of grapefruit, on a white marble table.

 Jump to: